This post may contain affiliate links.

 - sugar: regular, granulated

 - brown sugar: light brown sugar is what I use in this recipe.
-Dark should work, the flavor will be more bold and the cake may be darker in color.
+Dark brown sugar will work, the flavor will be more bold and the cake may be darker in color.

 - vanilla: opt for real vanilla extract over imitation if possible in this recipe.